frankbaugh/processing-sketches/README.md

 # processing-sketches
-new to processing, having a try playing around with objects and vectors.
+new to processing, having a try playing around with objects and vectors, forces and simulations.